-- III.
-Additional requirements, expectations, screening criteria and selection procedures - A. Applications are accepted only via ERAS.
+III.
+Additional requirements, expectations, screening criteria and selection procedures

+- A. Applications are accepted only via ERAS.
 Only complete applications are reviewed.
-Complete ERAS applications must include:

-- Medical School Transcript - Three Letters of Recommendation - Personal Statement - Step I USLME score (COMLEX not accepted) - Curriculum Vitae - Applicants currently in another post-graduate training program must include a letter from their current Program Director in ERAS - B. We participate in the American Urological Association sponsored Early Match Program for Urology to fill each new class of residents on the standard annual academic cycle. - C. The DOU reviews all applications received via ERAS.
+Complete ERAS applications must include: - Medical School Transcript - Three Letters of Recommendation - Personal Statement - Step I USLME report (COMLEX not accepted) - Curriculum Vitae - Applicants currently in another post-graduate training program must include a letter from their current Program Director in ERAS - B. We participate in the American Urological Association sponsored Early Match Program for Urology to fill each new class of residents on the standard annual academic cycle. - C. The DOU reviews all applications received via ERAS.
 The DOU Residency Program does not practice or tolerate illegal or unethical discrimination in any form.
 We do not arbitrarily exclude international graduates or those from osteopathic schools from our application review process.
 Nor do we base any aspect of our application review process on matters of race, color, creed or religion, disability, gender, age, national origin, sexual orientation, gender identity or expression, marital status, military obligations, or any other legally protected status nor other considerations aside from appropriate medical education and the overall merit of an applicant's qualifications for training in Urology. - D. Applicants to the program must be physically capable of performing all clinical care duties and procedures routinely required of urologists both during training and in practice to be considered for appointment. - E. At the day of interview, all applicants will be asked to sign the UW Health GME Applicant Acknowledgement and Attestation form, which will be stored in the permanent file of each matched candidate.
-Applicants will also be provided a sample appointment letter and the Resident and Fellow Handbook. - F. Exceptions to III.A.
-III.B. and III.C. may be made at the discretion of the Program Director with permission from the DIO under unusual circumstances, i.e., an unexpected open position in the residency due to loss of a current resident.
+Applicants will also be provided a sample appointment letter, a copy of this policy and the Resident and Fellow Handbook. - F. Exceptions to III.A.
+III.B. and III.C. may be made at the discretion of the Program Director with permission from the DIO under unusual circumstances, i.e., an unexpected open position in the residency due to loss of a current resident. - IV.
+Selection - A. The Program Director and additional faculty at his or her discretion will review all applicants and select a list of potential candidates.
+This list of potential candidates will then be reviewed with the Department Chairman to finalize a list of candidates to invite for an interview. - B. The DOU will conduct four days of interviews with up to 10 candidates per day.
+A waiting list of candidates will be kept on file to replace any cancellations.
+At the completion of each interview day the entire group of interviewing faculty will gather to discuss and rank the candidates for that given day. - C. At the completion of Interview Day #4, all of the candidates will be organized into a final rank list to be submitted to the AUA Match. - D. The faculty will interview in pairs such that six-eight faculty will conduct three-four separate interviews for each candidate.
+Any faculty participating in interviews must be present for all interview days to ensure a fair judgment of all candidates.
+A resident pair will also interview the applicants. - E. Some residents on the University rotation will be excused from clinical duties to allow sufficient time to meet with all of the applicants.
+Residents on outside rotations will be asked to participate in the interview days as much as their schedule allows. - F. There will be a reception each evening after the interviews as an informal gathering of the faculty, candidates and residents to allow further interaction and questions.